NSF III-1718680: Index Sharding and Query Routing in Distributed Search Engines

 2. Our Research Efforts:

-We now provide more details on our research efforts, organized into the three different aspects discussed above.
+We now provide more details on our research efforts, organized into the three different thrusts discussed above.
 Our research involved four PhD students at NYU Tandon, Antonio Mallia, Juan Rodriguez, Michal Siedlaczek, and Qi Wang, a number of MS and undergraduate researchers, and outside collaborators at several institutions.

 2.1.
 Faster Single-Node Query Processing:

 This research thrust builds on previous research by the PI's research group on optimizing the efficiency of query processing on a single node and shard.
-In particular, we focus on the candidate generation problem, where the goal is to quickly find a few hundred to a few thousand documents that can then be reranked using more complex often machine-learned ranking functions.
+In particular, we focus on the candidate generation problem, where the goal is to quickly find a few hundred to a few thousand documents that can then be reranked using more complex, often machine-learned, ranking functions.
 One part of our work looks at the role of document and index reorderings on query efficiency.
 In particular, work by PhD student Qi Wang in [2] proposed the first formal model for the efficiency of conjunctive queries on reordered indexes, and described a heuristic algorithm for reordering that speeds up conjunctive queries by about 10-20% over the best previously known ordering.
 In [3] we performed a replication study of the current state-of-the-art reordering method, the BP algorithm of Dhulipala et al. in KDD 2016.
 This study confirmed the results in the original work proposing the BP algorithm, and also resulted in a complete and highly optimized implementation of the BP algorithm in the PISA toolkit.
 (The original paper did not make any implementation available.)

 Several of the above methods require, or benefit from, the use of threshold estimation techniques that estimate the score of the k-th highest-scoring result for an incoming query.
 In [7] we performed an experimental comparison of the four main approaches that have been proposed, and the two most promising have been integrated into PISA.
 In other work, PhD student Mallia proposed improvements to the VBMW algorithm for top-k query processing [8], while PhD student Juan Rodriguez explored the potential to trade off space versus speed in index pruning methods [9].
 Faster algorithms for index decompression on Graphical Processing Units (GPUs) are described in [10].